 - Environmental certification of individual properties.
 To track the environmental performance of our properties, we rely on certifications issued by third party organizations, such as the Development Bank of Japan's ("DBJ") Green Building Certification, Building Energy-efficiency Labeling System ("BELS") certification, Comprehensive Assessment System for Built Environment Efficiency ("CASBEE") certification, and other equivalent certifications.
 We call our properties that receive any such certifications "Green Buildings".
 With respect to DBJ certifications, we consider a property to have sufficient environmental certification if it received four stars or higher out of DBJ's five-star ranking system.
 With respect to CASBEE, we consider a property to have sufficient environmental certification if it received an A Rank or higher out of the CASBEE ranking system featuring Rank S (excellent), Rank A (very good), Rank B+ (good), Rank B- (slightly inferior) and Rank C (inferior).
 With respect to BELS, we consider a property to have sufficient environmental certification if it received a four stars or higher out of BELS' five-star ranking system.
-As of December 31, 2021, 95.3% of our properties were Green Buildings based on acquisition price. - Environmental initiatives: To mitigate the environmental impact from real estate operations, such as energy and water consumption, greenhouse gas emissions, waste, pollution and other impact on the ecosystem, we promote switch to high-efficiency facilities, optimization of building operations, water conservation, recycling and other initiatives, as well as establishment of a system that manages environmental impact for the preservation of the global environment such as the Sustainability Promotion Committee.
-The Sustainability Promotion Committee's responsibilities include review of energy consumption in common areas at our properties and monitoring of energy use optimization. - Climate change initiatives: We recognize climate-related risks and the opportunities arising from the medium-to long-term changes in society and environment, including the socioeconomic implications of decarbonization and the devastating disasters resulting from climate change, and make efforts to manage these risks and opportunities.
+As of August 3, 2022, 94.6% of our properties were Green Buildings based on total floor area. - Environmental initiatives: To mitigate the environmental impact from real estate operations, such as energy and water consumption, greenhouse gas emissions, waste, pollution and other impact on the ecosystem, we promote switch to high-efficiency facilities, optimization of building operations, water conservation, recycling and other initiatives, as well as establishment of a system that manages environmental impact for the preservation of the global environment such as the Sustainability Promotion Committee.
+The Sustainability Promotion Committee's responsibilities include review of energy consumption in common areas at our properties and monitoring of energy use optimization. - Climate change initiatives: We recognize climate-related risks and the opportunities arising from the medium- to long-term changes in society and environment, including the socioeconomic implications of decarbonization and the devastating disasters resulting from climate change, and make efforts to manage these risks and opportunities.
 We promote reduction of energy consumption at our properties, utilization of renewable energy and other decarbonization measures.
-We have also improved our disaster preparedness through business continuity planning and installed disaster-ready equipment so that we are resilient when faced with significant environmental change. - Social initiatives health, safety and amenities: We endeavor to keep our tenants satisfied with our properties, build positive relationships with local communities and enhance the value of our properties with initiatives that improve the health and safety of tenants and local communities, including through better management of the indoor environment.
+We have also improved our disaster preparedness through business continuity planning and installed disaster-ready equipment so that we are resilient when faced with significant environmental change.
+In addition, the Asset Manager became a signatory as a supporter to the Financial Stability Board's Task Force on Climate-related Financial Disclosures ("TCFD") established by the Financial Stability Board and joined the Japan TCFD Consortium in February 2022. - Social initiatives health, safety and amenities: We endeavor to keep our tenants satisfied with our properties, build positive relationships with local communities and enhance the value of our properties with initiatives that improve the health and safety of tenants and local communities, including through better management of the indoor environment.
 These initiatives include establishment of guidelines to prevent congestion and accidents, interior walls with windows between offices and warehouses, cafeterias, rental meeting rooms and retail spaces and development of green spaces. - Social initiatives stakeholders: It is essential for property managers, other suppliers and external stakeholders including local communities to collaborate with tenants for the implementation of our sustainability policies.
 We collaborate with each tenant and CRE, Inc., the property manager, to collect data on electricity and water consumption, CO2 emissions and generated waste.
 We have built strong relationships with these stakeholders to be able to pursue effective collaborations.